Industrial Air Compressor Preventative Maintenance

 • Observe for unusual noise or vibration.

-• Drain water from air/fluid reservoir.
+• Drain water from the air and fluid reservoirs.

-Monthly: Every four weeks, perform the following.
+Every four weeks, perform the following tasks:

 • Service air filter as needed.
 This should be a daily or weekly task if extremely dirty conditions exist.